CarlosBuustos/Blog-BackUp/cmgodmws6000002lb65mz7p7v.md

 The scientific revolution is a progressive rejection of entrenched dogmas that gradually separated other systems from empirically testable knowledge.
 Alchemy, astrology, physiognomy, numerology, humoralism… drifted away from what we now call **scientific knowledge**.
 Change defined the sixteenth and seventeenth centuries.

 It is well known that Isaac Newton, one of the most influential scientists in history, **referred to himself as an alchemist**.
-He produced a substantial corpus on alchemy, amounting to over a million words.
-This far exceeds the combined volume of his work in mathematics, optics and physics.
+He produced a substantial corpus of over a million words on alchemy.
+A compilation that far exceeds the combined volume of his work in mathematics, optics and physics.

 With these statements, I don’t want to dismiss Newton; I admire him deeply.
 What I want to highlight is that.
-Even though he dedicates most of his life exploring ideas that lack a modern rational foundation, None could dare that his discoveries are unmatched, being considered from many (myself includes) as the best scientics ever made
+Even though he dedicates most of his life exploring ideas that lack a modern rational foundation, None could dare that his discoveries are unmatched, being considered by many (including myself) as the best science ever born.

 > “And now we might add something concerning a certain most subtle Spirit which pervades and lies hid in all gross bodies; by the force and action of which Spirit the particles of bodies mutually attract one another at near distances… and all sensation is excited, and the members of animal bodies move at the command of the will.” — *Principia*